chernolabs/forensIT/README.md

 The 'forensIT' package is a comprehensive statistical toolkit tailored for handling missing person cases.
 By leveraging information theory metrics, it enables accurate assessment of kinship, particularly when limited genetic evidence is available.
 With a focus on optimizing statistical power, 'forensIT' empowers investigators to effectively prioritize family members, enhancing the reliability and efficiency of missing person investigations.
+To cite foresIT please use the following reference:

+  -  Marsico, Sibila, Escobar and Chernomoretz, 2023 (http://dx.doi.org/10.2139/ssrn.4531590)

 To install forensIT please run the following code on your R command line: